Equity, Diversity and Inclusion

-Equity, diversity and inclusion (EDI) are fundamental values that—when incorporated throughout the institution’s ethos, culture, initiatives and processes—foster a research, learning and working community where everyone feels valued and respected.
-When EDI is prioritized, it can lead to far-reaching changes that, in many instances, have been long overdue.
-NSCAD’s EDI Targeted Action Plan (TAP) will be used as a guide to ensure EDI is prioritized throughout all of NSCAD University and the work that we do.
+Equity, diversity, inclusion and accessibility (EDIA) are fundamental values that—when incorporated throughout the institution’s ethos, culture, initiatives and processes—foster a research, learning and working community where everyone feels valued and respected.
+When EDIA is prioritized, it can lead to far-reaching changes that, in many instances, have been long overdue.
+NSCAD’s EDIA Targeted Action Plan (TAP) will be used as a guide to ensure EDIA is prioritized throughout all of NSCAD University and the work that we do.

 Census